 - Education, professional qualifications and memberships;

 - Right to work in Australia;

 - Any police/criminal history information recorded about them; and

 - Claims, judgements, bankruptcies, current and previous directorships and other public records.

 PeopleCheck may disclose your personal information to third parties for the following purposes:

-- To provide the service we have been engaged to undertake (e.g. Background checking);
+- To provide the service we have been engaged to undertake (e.g. Background and Reference checking);

 - For research purposes relating to the performance, quality, maintenance and improvement of PeopleCheck’s services and products;